 Members of the public should contact Cambridgeshire County Council Multi Agency Safeguarding Hub if you are:

-- A child or young person and you are being abused or neglected
+- A child or young person is being abused or neglected

-- A parent or carer and you feel you are harming your child or are close to doing so
+- As a parent or carer, you feel you are harming your child or are close to doing so